 Thailand is one of the more tricky countries for travellers to handle their travel money at minimum cost.
 We normally tell our readers just to get money out at ATM s or cash points, but in Thailand, that costs a lot.
 Just withdrawing cash from an ATM in Thailand can cost you half a day’s budget, so you need a little insider information and a trick or two up your sleeve which we’re happy to share with you here.

 There is a way to get Thai Baht, without the fees from local Thai banks.
-A round up on money in Thailand, how to take money into Thailand and the best travel tips on travel money and exchange.
+A round-up on money in Thailand, how to take money into Thailand, and the best travel tips on travel money and exchange.
+See our video below, then read the tips down the page.

 The Best Way to Get Thai Baht?